 - 2 large baking potatoes, peeled if desired

-- 5. When the potatoes ruffles are done, use tongs to carefully lift them onto the paper bag or rack to drain.
+- When the ribbon fries are done, use tongs to carefully lift them onto the paper bag or rack to drain.
 Serve the ruffles on a platter with a generous sprinkling of fleur de sel.

-If you have some spare time on your hands, this is a very festive way to prepare potatoes.
+If you have some spare time on your hands, these homemade ribbon fries are a very festive way to prepare potatoes.
 I sprinkled the fleur de sel immediately upon transfer to the paper toweling.
-The finished fries look splendidly irresistible once piled high and displayed!
+The finished ribbon fries look splendidly irresistible once piled high and displayed!